6 min read · Design

 Quick Answers

-Yes — that's actually one of the strongest places for it; the scale and architecture both support cottage.
+Yes — that's one of the strongest places for it.
+The modest scale and the existing architecture both support the cottage direction naturally.

-Honestly, usually not — the scale fights the style.
-We'll discuss alternative directions if the architecture isn't right.
+Honestly, usually not.
+The scale fights the style and the result reads as costume.
+We'll talk through alternative directions that suit the home's size if the architecture isn't right.

 Sources